Skip to content

 • EventBus — Pub/sub event system for DCC lifecycle events

-• VersionedRegistry — Multi-version action registry with SemVer constraint resolution
+• VersionedRegistry — Multi-version tool registry with SemVer constraint resolution

 Key Traits: None — actions are plain Python callables registered via ToolDispatcher.register_handler()